The Caveat of Truth-Seeking:

 “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.”

 Lots of people read that quote and focus on the importance of knowing their enemies.
 They don’t consider the importance of knowing themselves, because they think they already know themselves.
 But they don’t.
 And that can be a major weakness, especially if your enemies know you.

 In summary, if you want to create positive change, consider the importance of figuring out your internal biases so you are not easily manipulated or duped.
-That process will genuinely will get you closer to the truth.
+That process will genuinely get you closer to the truth.